ryanzhou7/fastapp_course/ch2_mise_prereq.md

 ###### Question

-How much faster do you think mise is at install a version of python compared to pyenv?
+How much faster do you think mise is at installing a version of python compared to pyenv?

 - A: Up to 10 times faster
 - B: Up to 5 times faster